DHTMLX/docs-suite/docs/colorpicker/api/colorpicker_customcolors_config.md

 # customColors

-@short: shows a section with custom colors in the bottom part of Colorpicker
+@short: Optional.
+Shows a section with custom colors in the bottom part of Colorpicker

 @signature: {'customColors?: string[];'}